 Ian Vaughan Elected to the Board of Newly Formed VANOMA Chapter

-Ian Vaughan has been elected to serve on VANOMA's board of directorsIan Vaughan, AIA, NOMA, was recently elected to serve on the 2021 Virginia National Organization of Minority Architects Chapter board.
+Ian Vaughan, AIA, NOMA, was recently elected to serve on the 2021 Virginia National Organization of Minority Architects Chapter board.
 He is a founding member of the VANOMA Chapter, which was established in 2020 after NOMA members from Hampton Roads and Richmond worked together to create the Chapter.

 “My grandparents were educators who had a positive impact on the people of their communities.
 They inspired me to use my chosen profession of architecture to impact my surroundings.” — Ian Vaughan, AIA, NOMA

-Ian also draws inspiration from current NOMA president Jason Pugh’s goals to “educate, elevate, and empower members.
+Ian also draws inspiration from current NOMA president Jason Pugh’s goals to “educate, elevate, and empower members.”

 One barrier to entry into architecture is lack of exposure.
 A NOMA core program called Project Pipeline works to break down that barrier through design camps held each summer across the U.S. connecting young people with real-world architects.
 At the local level, VANOMA provides support to Hampton University’s Arch Camp and mentors students in NOMAS chapters across the Commonwealth of Virginia.
 Introducing minority students – with a focus on Black students – to architecture contributes to NOMA’s goal of creating more licensed Black architects.